shyampurk/kitchen-tracker/README.md

 ## Limitations
 1. The expiry indication is displayed on the app only when the user consumes the inventory after to the  expiry period is crossed.
 2. The app does not retain the container settings for both containers during subsequent settings display.
-3. After every consumption or refill, the hardware takes atleast 20 to 30 seconds to stabilize the weight and send the new weight value to server.
+3. After every consumption or refill, the hardware may take atleast 20 to 30 seconds to stabilize the weight and send the new weight value to server.